|

 was in Capt.
 Aaron Rowley's Company, which was

 called out by Maj.
-Gen. Horatio Gates and ordered
+Gen. Horatio Gates to march to

-contract to make 1,000 oars for New York forces
+won a contract to make 1,000 oars for New York

 |